masa-finance/masa-identity-protocol/README.md

 The Masa NFT Credit Report enables the bridging and aggregation of on and off-chain data in order to create a hybrid decentralized credit report.
-The Masa credit report can include the following information depending on which region you are located (read a a full list of supported countries [here](https://developers.masa.finance/docs/supported-countries)):
+The Masa credit report can include the following information depending on which region you are located (read a full list of supported countries [here](https://developers.masa.finance/docs/supported-countries)):

 - Credit Bureau Data